mingatgithub/ech2o-iso/Documentation/source/CaseStudy.rst

     aguila -3 ..\spatial\DEM.map + SWE00000.001+365

-Also a file called is created in the root folder (where file is located).
-This file contains summary information on the water balance of the basin in total volumes of water (:math:`m^{3}`).
+In addition, a file called ``BasinSummary.txt`` is created in the output folder.
+This file contains summary information with more details than the screen report, although expressing stores and fluxes in :math:`m^{-3}` and cumulated :math:`m^{-3}` over the entire basin, respectively.

 Spinning-up the model
 ---------------------